darwino/darwino-documentation/Setting-Up.md

 Also, a few configuration actions has to be taken:

 - Configure the Maven settings to point to Darwino repository
+- Configure the NPM settings to point to Darwino repository
 - Configure the Darwino beans and properties

 Note that since Darwino 1.5.1, the Darwino Eclipse studio features a configuration